Momox: History and development

 Due to Brexit, the company had to discontinue its service on momox.co.uk in December 2021.
+On 2 December 2021, momox changed its legal form from a GmbH to a Aktiengesellschaft.

 In 2022, there was an expansion of the offering to Spain and Italy.
-On December 14, 2022, there was a transformation from a stock corporation to a European company.
+On 14 December 2022, its corporate registration changed from a German Aktiengesellschaft (AG) to a Societas Europaea (SE).